AdobeDocs/experience-manager-64.en/help/assets/processing-profiles.md

 After you create your metadata, image, or video profile, you assign it to one or more folders that you use as the destination for newly uploaded assets.

-An important concept regarding the use of profiles in AEM Assets is that they are assigned to folders.
+An important concept regarding the use of profiles in [!DNL Experience Manager] Assets is that they are assigned to folders.
 Within a profile are settings in the form of metadata profiles, along with video profiles or image profiles.
 These settings process the contents of a folder along with any of its sub-folders.
 Therefore, how you name files and folders, how you arrange sub-folders, and how you handle the files within these folders has a significant impact on how those assets are processed by a profile.
 By using consistent and appropriate file and folder naming strategies, along with good metadata practice, you can make the most of your digital asset collection and ensure that the right files are processed by the right profile.
 For an example, see [organize assets using folders](organize-assets.md#organize-using-folders).

 >[!NOTE]
 >